-- Carry out a detailed study of the company’s operating and financial history, identify the amount of capital spent to date and operational milestones achieved.
+Carry out a detailed study of the company’s operating and financial history as well as any financial reporting, identify the amount of capital spent to date and operational milestones achieved.

 The founders should actively seek the consultant’s thoughts on the potential valuation of the company and its positioning among the most optimal group of investors.
 A strong candidate will help the company develop conservative projections and help identify a series of milestones that the company can execute upon during the fundraising process, which can lead to premium valuations.

 Companies enjoying a high growth phase of development are relatively well capitalized to execute on their business plans and convert a substantial number of leads into revenues.
 But while sales may grow rapidly, profitability may still be marginal as the scale of revenue growth is not adequate to support the costs required to maintain momentum.

 At this phase, a freelance financial consultant with industry experience can assist in refocusing its strategic priorities on making the company profitable.
 This may involve assessing the growth and profitability potential of each product line and/or market niche or perform an ROIC analysis for substantial capital expenditure projects.

 The following case study provides such an example:

 Q: A zero-emissions delivery truck manufacturing company offers its customers five models of battery-powered electric trucks, which offer substantial fleet-wide fuel cost savings.
 It enjoys a robust sales pipeline.
 However, most customer orders come in chunks.
 A sales cycle may be as long as 12 months and the truck order may involve as many as 1,000 units, which will take approximately five months to fulfill.
 The company would like to invest in additional production capacity and needs to estimate how much capital will be required and which truck models it should focus on.